zhangzihan-is-good/Chisco/README.md

 # Chisco
 This repo is the implementation for "**Chisco: An EEG-based BCI Dataset for Semantic Reconstruction of Imagined Speech**".

-The dataset has been made public, and the code is coming soon.
 ## Abstract